Dear R eaders:

 autumn.
 Perhaps by the time you get settled

-took about an hour and a quarter, the tracks
+new line took about an hour and a quarter, the

-passing just to the east of the Amherst College
+tracks passing just to the east of the Amherst

-(see the start of Chapter 26) stands to this
+Street (see the start of Chapter 26) stands to

 With the completion of the